BIOGRAPHY

 Rob has written for numerous top-rated network UK TV shows, including CASUALTY, THE BILL, EASTENDERS, EMMERDALE, STELLA, VERA, HEARTBEAT, SOLDIER SOLDIER and THE STORY OF TRACY BEAKER.

 Although Rob has written for many different series, he’s written most consistently for EASTENDERS.
-To date, Rob is the longest serving writer currently working on EASTENDERS and has written over three hundred episodes of the programme.
+To date, Rob is the longest serving writer currently working on EASTENDERS and has written over three hundred and fifty episodes of the programme.
 In 2015, Rob received an Outstanding Achievement Award for his work on the show.

 Rob also co-created and wrote all eight episodes of the BBC1 prime time drama series TIGER BAY as well co-creating and writing a three-part political thriller for ITV, IN THE COMPANY OF STRANGERS.